 Multiple mechanisms likely underlie...[the]....relations between substance use and offending, including both shared risk factors and mutual influences.
 Substance use itself involves illegal behaviours, and these activities may also maintain adolescents' membership in an antisocial peer network, within which social norms and opportunities support criminal offending.
 Substance use may also create a need for income that can be met through criminal activity.
 Moreover, the pharmacological effects of substance use may impair judgment and decision-making, and thus increase participation in illegal behaviours.
-Finally, substance use may interfere with adolescents' abilities to successfully occupy and fulfil adult roles which prevent them from "maturing out" of criminal behaviour.....Not surprisingly, then, substance abuse treatment is often seen as a potentially useful intervention to achieve reductions in both substance use and in criminal offending.
+Finally, substance use may interfere with adolescents' abilities to successfully occupy and fulfil adult roles which prevent them from "maturing out" of criminal behaviour....Not surprisingly, then, substance use and in criminal offending.